tanvirjoy04/odin-recipes/README.md

 No CSS or JavaScript is used at this stage — **HTML only**.

 ## Description
 This website is a collection of simple recipes, organized around a homepage (`index.html`) which contains links to several favourite dish recipe pages.
-Each recipe page details the ingredients, preparation steps, and may include images or tips.
+Each recipe page details the ingredients, preparation steps, 1 image.

 ### Learning objectives
 Through this project, I demonstrate my ability to: